Published on September 14, 2025

 Numbers don't lie.
 But sometimes, the stories they tell are so astonishing, they sound like science fiction.

-Original author : Spiro Karigiannis
+Original Article Author : Spiro Karigiannis

 Previous Article How to Crack the Heart's Code: New Digital Models for Personalized Cardiology Next Article Mathematical Mirror of Discrimination: When Statistics Catch Employers in a Lie